OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 **Safe Java Stored Procedure Example**:

 The following code example uses Java's implementation of the stored procedure interface (`CallableStatement`) to execute the same database query.
-The `sp_getAccountBalance` stored procedure has top be predefined in the database and use the same functionality as the query below.
+The `sp_getAccountBalance` stored procedure has to be predefined in the database and use the same functionality as the query below.

 ```java
 // This should REALLY be validated